 Hypatia is a EU Horizon 2020 funded project to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.

 Our slogan “Expect Everything” extends the Science it’s a Girl Thing campaign and inspires teenagers all across Europe reflecting the spirit of STEM.

-Hypatia will produce an accessible, practical and ready-to-use digital collection of modules aimed at teenagers that will be used by teachers, informal learning organisations, researchers and industry.
+Hypatia offers an accessible, practical and ready-to-use digital collection of activities (modules) for teachers, informal learning organizations, researchers and industry.

-Led by science centres and museums, hubs are located in 14 countries: Austria, Denmark, Estonia, France, Greece, Ireland, Israel, Italy, Poland, Serbia, Spain, Sweden, the Netherlands and the UK.
-They will organize a series of events for teachers, head teachers and teenagers and will translate, adapt and implement Hypatia’s modules.
-They will link representatives of industries, teachers, policy makers and teenagers.
-They will strengthen the interaction among the stakeholders and will disseminate the Hypatia digital toolkit on a national level.
+To provide a sustainable basis for these activities to be carried throughout the educational systems of Europe we created national Hubs.
+Led by science centres and museums, hubs are located in 14 countries: Austria, Denmark, Estonia, France, Greece, Ireland, Israel, Italy, Poland, Serbia, Spain, Sweden, the Netherlands and the United Kingdom.
+These Hubs translate, adapt and implement Hypatia’s modules to their national context.
+By organizing events for teachers, head teachers, representatives of industries, policy makers and teenagers on the national level they make sure the Hypatia digital toolkit will be used widely across Europe.

 In 14 countries that are involved in the project special events engage teenagers in a variety of ways to STEM fields and its related future careers.
 Other events are dedicated to teachers and head teachers based on the project tools.
 Organizations involved in the national hubs will adapt their existing events, make use of the toolkit and make them gender inclusive.